 a) Planogametic copulation: It involves fusion of two gametes both of which may be motile or one of them is motile and the other is non motile.
 This type of sexual reproduction is found in the members of Mastigomycotina.
 There are three type of planogametic copulation such as: isogamous, anisogamous and heterogamous.
 In isogamous type both the copulating gametes are of identical size and morphology (e.g. Synchytrium).
 In anisogamous copulation though the gametes are morphologically identical but their sizes are different.
 Usually the male gametes are smaller and female gametes are larger in size in case of heterogamous copulation (e.g. Allomyces).
-The female gamete is large and nonmotile and the male is smaller and motile.
-The male gamete enters the oogonium and fertilizes the egg to produce oospore (Monoblepharis).
-(Fig 3.28)
+The female gamete enters the oogonium and fertilizes the egg to produce oospore (Monoblepharis).(Fig 5.28)

-Fig. 3.28.
+Fig. 5.28.
 Sexual reproduction in fungi : A, isogamy - as seen in Synchytrium; B, anisogamy - as seen in - Allomyces, C, Heterogamy - as seen in Monoblepharis.

 b) Gametangial contact: In this process two gametangia distinguished as male and female are involved in the process of sexual union.
 The antheridium contains many male nuclei which are never released from the antheridium but are freed into the oogonium developed in between the point of contactthrough a pore.
 Though many male nuclei migrate into the oogonium but only one of them fuses with the only female nucleus present within it.
 The product of sexual union is oospore.
-The antheridium is said to be amphigynous when it encircles the oogonial stalk, a condition brought on by the growth of the oogonial initial through the antheridial initial (e.g Phytophthora infestans).
+The antheridium is said to be amphigynous when it encircles the oogonial stalk, a condition brought on by the growth of the oogonial initial through the antheridial initial (e.g. Phytophthora infestans).
 The antheridium is called paragynous when it attaches laterally on the oogonial wall, developed from same or different hyphae (e.g. P.cactorum).
-(Fig 3.29)
+(Fig 5.29)

-Fig. 3.29.
+Fig. 5.29.
 Sexual reproduction : Gametangial contact by means of fertilization tube in Pythium aphanidermatum.

-- c) Gametangial copulation: This is the fusion of the entire contents of the two contacting gametangia.
+c) Gametangial copulation: This is the fusion of the entire contents of the two contacting gametangia.
 Such fusion occurs in two ways, such as: In hologamous copulation where the entire male thallus acts as gametangium which attaches itself to female thallus and empties its entire contents into it through a pore developed at the point of contact between the two gametangia (Polyphogus sp.).
 Another mode of copulation is direct fusion, in which two gametangial cells fuse directly to result into one.
-The protoplast of the two gametangia mix in a common cell produced as a result of dissolution of the contacting wall (e.g. Rhizopus, Mucor, Dipodascus).
-(Fig 3.30) - d) Spermatization : In some fungi spore like male reproductive units are produced which are called spermatia.
+The protoplast of the two gametangia mix in a common cell produced as a result of

+Fig. 5.30.
+Process of Gametangial Copalation leading to the production of zygospore.dissolution of the contacting wall (e.g. Rhizopus, Mucor, Dipodascus).(Fig 5.30)

+- d) Spermatization : In some fungi spore like male reproductive units are produced which are called spermatia.
 Spermatia are carried by air current, insects or water and lodged on a special receptive hyphae or female reproductive organ or even to the somatic hyphae.
 A pore developed at the point of contact and the content of the spermatium is released into the female organ.
 Examples: Puccinia graminis, Podospora.
-(Fig 3.31)

-Fig. 3.30.
-Process of Gametangial Copalation leading to the production of zygospore.

-e) Somatogamy: In higher fungi such as Ascomycotina and Basidiomycotina sex organ formation does not take place, instead, two somatic hyphae of opposite sexuality fuse to bring together the compatible nuclei.
+(Fig 5.31) - e) Somatogamy: In higher fungi such as Ascomycotina and Basidiomycotina sex organ formation does not take place, instead, two somatic hyphae of opposite sexuality fuse to bring together the compatible nuclei.
 This process is also known as pseudomixis.
 Pseudomictic copulation between a mother and daughter cell is known as adelphogamy.
 When a matured and immature cell is fused with each other the process is called pedogamy.
 In fungi from lower to higher group a gradual simplification of the reproductive structure is observed.
 Though sexual differentiation is lacking, in higher fungi the copulating mycelia retain their polarity.
-Thus simplification of sex organs with retention of polarity is known as degeneration of sex.
-(Fig 3.32)
+Thus simplification of sex.
+(Fig 5.32)